mitchdavenport88/MSP1/README.md

 I’ve spoken about creating balance between an artistic and professional aesthetic throughout this site, implementing a minimalistic feel which I feel is suited to a website of this kind.

-Aesthetically I’ve liked the idea of a fixed side bar from the get go so I plan on having this on every page with links to the other pages on here.
-A logo and a footer containing social media links will also feature at the top and bottom of this side bar meaning you can access any page or contact details quickly and from any other page on the site.
+Aesthetically I’ve liked the idea of a fixed side bar from the get go, so I plan on having this on every page with links to the other pages on here.
+A logo and a footer containing social media links will also feature at the top and bottom of this side bar, meaning you can access any page or contact details quickly and from any other page on the site.
 This side bar will collapse to a drop down menu in the header with the social links remaining at the foot of the page on smaller devices.

 In keeping which my minimalistic approach I’ve chosen to use two colours that contrast one another and will use these